-3. How does your curriculum support the needs of other certificates or majors?
-Math supports all AA & AS as well as transfer students.
-4. Do your courses for the major align with transfer institutions?
-Yes.
-All transferable courses are aligned.
-5. Do your courses have appropriate and necessary prerequisites ?
-Identify any challenges and plans to address the challenges.
-Yes.
-Consistent with UC & CSU.
 6. Review the attached curriculum report for currency.
 What is your plan to address the deficiencies?
-(Consider: Title V , course deactivation , updated prerequisites , cross-listed courses , measuring student learning outcomes , curriculum sheets , certificates and degrees).
+(Consider: Title V , course deactivation , updated prerequisites , cross-listed courses , measuring student learning outcomes , curriculum sheets , certificates and degrees ).
 The courses are current.
 7. Does your program offer distance education courses?
-Yes, just Math 10 and 105.
-Other courses just for supplements and homework.
+No. Just for supplements and homework.
+Phys 6 has been offered online during the summers.
 8. If you offer distance education courses, list one or two short examples of how your distance education courses provide for effective interaction between students and faculty.
-1) The courses have discussion areas.
-2) Faculty answer students via email within 24 hours.
-3) The full online courses are only taught by FT faculty who have regular office hours on campus.
 9. If you offer distance education courses, list one or two short examples of how your distance education courses provide for effective interaction among students.
-The courses have discussion areas.
 College Skills (Pre-collegiate) Overview (Data Available Fall 2009-filling out this section is optional) 10.
 What college skills should a student have before entering your program?
-They come in at all levels.
+Physics in HS, study skills, and strong foundation in math..

 11. Given the data, comment on the effectiveness of the assessment and placement of college skills students into your program.
-Looking at the data our success in math is very good given the difficulty and time demands of the subject matter.
-We are consistently in the 70-75% range overallOur success with the underrepresented (minority) groups falls by 10-20% compared to the average, not inconsistent with the rest of the campus.
+Looking at the data our success in physics is very good given the difficulty and time demands of the subject matter.
+We are consistently in the 70-75% range overall.
+It has gone down, mostly for the increase in Physics 2 series classes.
+Our success with the underrepresented (minority) groups falls by 10-20% compared to the average, not inconsistent with the rest of the campus.
 Since the data does not give retention and success rates for each sequence as asked in the question, it is assumed the average of 76% for 2008-09 fiscal maps into a sequence.
-However, most students that do not succeed in general math fail because of inadequate math skills or too little time outside of class to study.
+However, most students that do not succeed in general physics fail because of inadequate math skills or too little time outside of class to study.
 Average (C) students have an unrealistic expectation of their own success in the core science classes, They have already shown by their C average they are not ready for a prime-time core science curriculum.
-To improve success in math we propose four items 1)develop a math test to adequately gauge a student's math skills entering precollegiate thru Math 1B, 2) stress to the students the time commitment needed in physics for success and 3) counsel each student that appears to be at risk mathematically or cannot commit the necessary time, and 5) keep class sizes small.
-Curriculum changes may help as well, it is still unclear if the online programs have increased success or is simply another thing students feel they have to just get done, and don't see it as a learning tool.
+To improve success in general physics we propose four items 1) develop a math test to adequately gauge a student's math skills entering 2A &amp; 6, 2) stress to the students the time commitment needed in physics for success and 3) counsel each student that appears to be at risk mathematically or cannot commit the necessary time, and 5) keep class sizes small.
+Curriculum changes may help as well, it is still unclear if the Mastering Physics program has increased success or is simply another thing students feel they have to just get done, and don't see it as a learning tool.
 12. In what ways are you addressing the needs of the college skills students in your program?
-Math My Way and revamping the precollegiate sequence 13.
-How are faculty in your program collaborating with other disciplines and services to meet the needs of college skills students?
-Support the Basic Skills Committees and actively participate in basic skills initiatives.
+13. How are faculty in your program collaborating with other disciplines and services to meet the needs of college skills students?
 Program Mapping